 What to Expect

-The fun includes live music on three stages, food courts with a variety of cuisines and an Artisan Market.
-Shops will be open late, and you might want to try a food vendor, or check out some . , or check out the new Cork & Tap.
-There will be a Kid's Zone, a Show and Shine Car Show and much more.
+The fun includes live music on three stages, food trucks with a variety of cuisines and an Artisan Market.
+Shops will be open late.
+There will be a Kid's Zone, a car show and parade, a Cork & Tap and more.

-The Arts and Artisans Market will feature two full city blocks of handmade arts and crafts.
-Look for it between Dartmouth and Bryn Mawr, and do a little shopping.
+The market will feature two full city blocks of handmade arts and crafts.
+Do a little shopping.

 Kid Zone and Youth Central

 Between Wellesley to Tulane, look for the Kid Zone, where there will be shows, dances and demonstrations.
-Enjoy Sumo wrestling, a climbing wall, a ladder climb, obstacle course, 3 in 1 sport challenge and the performing virtuosos, Clan Tynker.
-Interplay School of Music will entertain between acts.
-The entertainment includes Jump Rope teams from two elementary schools, Mexican Baile Folklorico, yoga for kids, scenes acted from the Play Conservatory's Little Mermaid and more.
+Enjoy a climbing wall, face painting, inflatables.
+Acts include the Outpost Youth Homeschool Opera, the Family Von Bartlit Ukulele Band, Warehouse 508, National Dance Institute, Interplay School of Music, Outpost Roust the House teen performers, music from the westside and more.
 The shows, dances and demonstrations begin at 2 p.m. and change on the half hour, with the last act beginning at 7:30 p.m.

 There will be lots of food vendors, with Food Central food trucks and vendors located from Girard to Washington.
-Try mixing it up with different street food artisans, or try one of the many Nob Hill restaurants along the way.
+The trucks will be having a Food Truck Rumble, battling for the title of Best Street Food.
+Try the food and vote for the winner.
+Or try one of the many Nob Hill restaurants along the way.
 You'll also find great food at some of Nob Hill bars.

 Cork & Tap